Megha Ramaswamy, Ph.D., MPH

 My approach to teaching is integrative and experiential — I draw a diverse group of students into my research as part of the pedagogical process, and use theory and fieldwork to impart sociological and public health principles to my students.
-In both of my MPH courses, I try to ground the students in sociological theory that helps explain social determinants of health, such as theory on intersectionality, inequality, and resistance.
-In both courses I send the students out for fieldwork to help them see theory in action, specifically in the field of public health.
+In both MPH and MD courses, I try to ground the students in sociological theory that helps explain social determinants of health, such as theory on intersectionality, inequality, and resistance.
+I send the students out for fieldwork to help them see theory in action, specifically in the field of public health.
 Class materials include a mix of theoretical work, ethnography, public health scholarly literature, documentary film, photography, and fiction.
-Course assignments reflect a similar level of diversity - writing research protocols, evaluation plans, film critiques, research papers, and short written and photo ethnographies.
+Course assignments reflect a similar level of diversity - writing research protocols, evaluation plans, film critiques, research papers, and short written, photo, and film ethnographies.

 Education and Training

-My research has focused on how the intersection of urban living, race, class, and gender structure health and social risk for women and men involved in the criminal justice system.
-Current research addresses the social context for sexual and reproductive health risk among women leaving jail.
+My research has focused on the intersection of urban living, race, class, gender, health, and social risk for women and men involved in the criminal legal system.

 2R01 CA181047: Sexual Health Empowerment for Women's Health Literacy and Prevention